Naruka: History

-At the time of Indian Independence, Rajasthan included 19 princely states (including Alwar), 3 chiefships (Lawa, Neemrana and Kushalgarh) and 1 centrally-adminstered territory of Ajmer-Merwara.
+At the time of Indian Independence, Rajasthan included 19 princely states (including Alwar), 3 chiefships (Lawa, Neemrana and Kushalgarh) and 1 centrally-administered territory of Ajmer-Merwara.
 Among these total 23 territories, 3 were ruled by Kachhwaha dynasty - Jaipur, Alwar and Lawa.

 Naru Singh had several issues which included - Dasa, Lala, Teja, Jeta and Chitar.

 The territories of which Naruka Rajputs kept hold were collectively called Narukhand.
 In initial history of the clan it is mentioned as territories centered around Mojad (Mozamabad) but later history defines it as a region which was part of the former princely state of Alwar.